Robert 'Bob' E. Fasbender

 He was born Nov.
 7, 1931, the son of John and Alvina Fasbender in Jim Falls.
 He was united in marriage Dec.
 29, 1953, to Sylvia Edith Helland and together had five children.

-Robert is survived by his wife, Sylvia; three children, Ron (Debra) Fasbender, Dan (Lorraine) Fasbender and Julie (Ken) Tarbox; 17 grandchildren; and 30 great-grandchildren.
+Robert is survived by his wife, Sylvia; three children, Ron (Debra) Fasbender, Dan (Lorraine) Fasbender and Julie (Ken) Tarbox; 17 grandchildren; and 30 great-grandchildren; daughters-in-law, Jodi Fasbender and Joni Fasbender; sisters and brothers, Dorothy, Virginia, La Verne, Barbara, Ed and John; sisters-in-law, Lila Pahl, Gladys Barnett, Dona Helland, Norma Fasbender and Maxine Fasbender.
+Also survived by many nieces and nephews.

-He is preceded in death by his parents; parents-in-law; two sons, Wayne and Gerald Fasbender; three great-grandchildren, Mitchell, Nikolai and Kayden.
+He is preceded in death by his parents; parents-in-law; two sons, Wayne and Gerald Fasbender; three great-grandchildren, Mitchell, Nikolai and Kayden; sisters and a brother, Mauretta, Maida, Emily, Diane, Lawrence and Ellen.

 A funeral service will be held at 11 a.m.
 Friday, Aug.
 17, at the Borton-Leiser Funeral Home in Cornell, with pastor Greg Sima officiating.
-Interment will follow at the Cornell Cemetery.
+Interment with military honors will follow at the Cornell Cemetery.

 Express condolences online at www.leiserbortonfuneralhome.com.